Heterodyne

 A heterodyne is a signal frequency that is created by combining or mixing two other frequencies using a signal processing technique called heterodyning, which was invented by Canadian inventor-engineer Reginald Fessenden.
 Heterodyning is used to shift signals from one frequency range into another, and is also involved in the processes of modulation and demodulation.
-The two input frequencies are combined in a nonlinear signal-processing device such as a vacuum tube, transistor, or diode, usually called a mixer.
+The two input frequencies are combined in a nonlinear signal-processing device such as a vacuum tube, transistor, or diode, usually called a mixer, to create new frequency signals, called heterodynes.